 - Digital radiographs result in 1/6th the X-rays radiation exposure to you.

-Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with electronic devices and interactions: computers, TV screens, and cell phones are their primary method of information retrieval and processing.
+Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with electronic devices and interactions: computers, TV screens, and cell phones are their primary methods of information retrieval and processing.
 Drs.
-Ira Kotch, Russell Kotch and Lesly Viera use intraoral camera technology to enhance your understanding of your dental diagnosis.
+Ira Kotch and Russell Kotch use intraoral camera technology to enhance your understanding of your dental diagnosis.

 Intraoral cameras also provide digital images and videos, which enable Kotch Dental to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, lab, or insurance companies.